 Integrating Investor’s Impact Matrix

-As investors gather better asset-based evaluation, the next task is to map their existing portfolio and then, over time, transition that portfolio to be impactful in the way that best suits their intentions and constraints.
+As investors gather better asset-based evaluation, the next task is to map their existing portfolio and then, over time, a transition that portfolio to be impactful in the way that best suits their intentions and constraints.

 The ultimate goal is to define a portfolio that maps all the assets that help communicate the two most important questions: